w5xd/NyeVikingPowerMonitor/README.md

 Acheiving the less-than-100uA standby current is dependent on the details of how the FT232H serial breakout is set up, as detailed in the following section.
+And the SJ1 solder jumper on the Arduino Pro Mini must be separated.

 <p>To populate a PCB without battery power support, the following part positions on the PCB may
 be left empty: LTC3525, L1, Q5, Q6, Q7, NPC603.